The British Household Panel Survey began in 1991 and is a multi-purpose study whose unique value resides in the fact that:

 - it contains sufficient cases for meaningful analysis of certain groups such as the elderly or lone parent families.

-- BHPS wave 18 data and documentation are available from the UK Data Archive.
+BHPS waves 1-18 data are available from the UK Data Archive.

 Find out more about Understanding Society